navidrome/website/content/en/docs/usage/tagging-guidelines/index.md

       manually edit multiple files, copy/paste tag fields, or use online database lookups.
 Mp3tag has a simple interface but lots of power under the hood.
-    - **beets** – *Free, command-line (cross-platform).* Very powerful for auto-organizing and tagging using MusicBrainz data, but it requires comfort with terminal commands.
-Great if you want automation and don't mind writing a configuration.
+    - **beets** – *Free, command-line (cross-platform).* Very powerful for auto-organizing and tagging using MusicBrainz data (or Discogs, using plugins), but it requires comfort with terminal commands.
+Great if you want automation and don't mind writing a configuration file.
     - *Other options:* **Kid3** (GUI, multi-platform), **MusicBee** (Windows, a player with strong tagging features), **MediaMonkey** (Windows), **foobar2000** (Windows, has tagging capabilities), or even iTunes/Apple Music for editing tags of files.
 All of these can write tags that Navidrome will read.